CraigKnoblauch/BlackJack/README.md

-# BlackJack
+# Raymond
-This project both implements a black jack environment, and proposes an AI agent to interact with the environment
+Raymond is an AI agent capable of playing a game of black jack